bowser-js/bowser/README.md

 });
 ```

-As you can see, settings for any particular OS has more priority and redefines settings of `any` property.
+Settings for any particular OS has more priority and redefines settings of standalone browsers.

 ### new Bowser(`:Object`)
 Use it to get object with detected flags of your current browser.